jbloomlab/SARS-CoV-2-RBD_Delta/results/summary/lineplots_by_group.md

         name=name.replace(' ', '')
         name=re.search(r"^[^\(]*", name).group(0)

+        if name not in plots_made:
+            plots_made.append(name)

             print(f"\nMaking PDB mappings for the average of {len(conditions)} conditions for {name} to {pdbfile}")

             # get escape fracs just for conditions of interest
             df = escape_fracs.query('condition in @conditions')

             # assign average total_escape at each site across all the conditions in ab_class
             df = (df
                   .groupby(['site'])
                   .aggregate(mean_total_escape=pd.NamedAgg('site_escape', 'mean'),
                               )
                   .reset_index()
                   .drop_duplicates()
                  )

             # get chains
             print(f'Mapping to the following chain: {rbd_chain}')
             df = df.assign(chain=rbd_chain)

             # make mappings for each condition and metric
             print(f"  Writing B-factor re-assigned PDBs for {name} to:")

             for metric in ['mean_total_escape']: # keeping this as list because we might need to normalize

                 # what do we assign to missing sites?
                 missing_metric = collections.defaultdict(lambda: 0)  # non-RBD chains always fill to zero

                 # note that the next line DOESN'T ACTUALLY WORK AS INTENDED because I'm using padded escape fracs
                 missing_metric[rbd_chain] = -1  # missing sites in RBD are -1 for non-normalized metric PDBs

                 fname = os.path.join(results_dir, f"{name}_6m0j_{metric}.pdb")
                 print(f"    {fname}")

                 dms_variants.pdb_utils.reassign_b_factor(input_pdbfile=pdbfile,
                                                          output_pdbfile=fname,
                                                          df=df,
                                                          metric_col=metric,
                                                          missing_metric=missing_metric)
 ```

-    Making PDB mappings for the average of 8 conditions for 2xBNT162b2 to data/pdbs/6M0J.pdb
+    Making PDB mappings for the average of 16 conditions for early2020infection to data/pdbs/6M0J.pdb
     Mapping to the following chain: E
-      Writing B-factor re-assigned PDBs for 2xBNT162b2 to:
+      Writing B-factor re-assigned PDBs for early2020infection to:
-        results/lineplots_by_group/2xBNT162b2_6m0j_mean_total_escape.pdb
+        results/lineplots_by_group/early2020infection_6m0j_mean_total_escape.pdb

-    Making PDB mappings for the average of 22 conditions for 2xmRNA-1273 to data/pdbs/6M0J.pdb
+    Making PDB mappings for the average of 9 conditions for primaryBetainfection to data/pdbs/6M0J.pdb
     Mapping to the following chain: E
+      Writing B-factor re-assigned PDBs for primaryBetainfection to:
+        results/lineplots_by_group/primaryBetainfection_6m0j_mean_total_escape.pdb

+    Making PDB mappings for the average of 8 conditions for primaryDeltainfection to data/pdbs/6M0J.pdb
+    Mapping to the following chain: E
-      Writing B-factor re-assigned PDBs for 2xmRNA-1273 to:
+      Writing B-factor re-assigned PDBs for primaryDeltainfection to:
-        results/lineplots_by_group/2xmRNA-1273_6m0j_mean_total_escape.pdb
+        results/lineplots_by_group/primaryDeltainfection_6m0j_mean_total_escape.pdb

     Making PDB mappings for the average of 8 conditions for Deltabreakthroughafter2xmRNA to data/pdbs/6M0J.pdb
     Mapping to the following chain: E
       Writing B-factor re-assigned PDBs for Deltabreakthroughafter2xmRNA to:
         results/lineplots_by_group/Deltabreakthroughafter2xmRNA_6m0j_mean_total_escape.pdb

-    Making PDB mappings for the average of 16 conditions for ancestralinfection to data/pdbs/6M0J.pdb
+    Making PDB mappings for the average of 22 conditions for 2xmRNA-1273 to data/pdbs/6M0J.pdb
     Mapping to the following chain: E
-      Writing B-factor re-assigned PDBs for ancestralinfection to:
+      Writing B-factor re-assigned PDBs for 2xmRNA-1273 to:
-        results/lineplots_by_group/ancestralinfection_6m0j_mean_total_escape.pdb
+        results/lineplots_by_group/2xmRNA-1273_6m0j_mean_total_escape.pdb

-    Making PDB mappings for the average of 8 conditions for primaryDeltainfection to data/pdbs/6M0J.pdb
+    Making PDB mappings for the average of 8 conditions for 2xBNT162b2 to data/pdbs/6M0J.pdb
     Mapping to the following chain: E
-      Writing B-factor re-assigned PDBs for primaryDeltainfection to:
-        results/lineplots_by_group/primaryDeltainfection_6m0j_mean_total_escape.pdb

-    Making PDB mappings for the average of 9 conditions for primaryBetainfection to data/pdbs/6M0J.pdb
-    Mapping to the following chain: E
-      Writing B-factor re-assigned PDBs for primaryBetainfection to:
+      Writing B-factor re-assigned PDBs for 2xBNT162b2 to:
-        results/lineplots_by_group/primaryBetainfection_6m0j_mean_total_escape.pdb
+        results/lineplots_by_group/2xBNT162b2_6m0j_mean_total_escape.pdb